-L’engagement de Blue Ventures en matière de protection des personnes signifie que notre comité de protection et de signalements est composé de trois administrateurs (membres du conseil d’administration) et de trois membres du personnel.
-Il s’agit actuellement de John Wareham (Chair), Frances Humber, Anna Kydd, Richard Nimmo, Kitty Brayne and Marc Fruitema.
-En outre, trois membres de notre équipe, Richard Nimmo, Davide Grazi et Joella Robby, supervisent la formation et le soutien en matière de protection des personnes, et cela constitue une partie essentielle de leur travail.
+L’engagement de Blue Ventures en matière de protection des personnes signifie que notre comité de protection et de signalements est composé de 3 administrateurs (membres du conseil d’administration) et de 2 membres du personnel.
+Il s’agit actuellement de John Wareham (Chair) et Kitty Brayne.
+En outre, trois membres de notre équipe, Davide Grazi et Joella Robby, supervisent la formation et le soutien en matière de protection des personnes, et cela constitue une partie essentielle de leur travail.

 Thailand’s small-scale fisheries are the cornerstone of social, economic and nutritional health for the communities living along the majority of the country’s nearly 3,000 kilometre coastline.